The Passions of My Pilgrim’s Ride

 About the Author

-Ernest Timnge was born and raised at Ikuijua, a typical rural African polygamous society in Kom, Boyo Division in the British Southern Cameroons, now the Federal Republic of Ambazonia.
+Ernest Timnge was born and raised at Ikuijua, a typical rural African polygamous society in Kom, Boyo Division in the former British Southern Cameroons.
 His elementary education was at the Presbyterian School Ngwah where he obtained his First School Leaving Certificate.
 His parents were not financially able to sponsor him to go to a secondary school.
 Caregiving, especially babysitting, became his most cherished chore.
 After realizing his unsuccessful attempts to make life inside and outside Kom, his uncle Professor Nelson Ngoh gave him an opportunity in his pilgrim’s ride to care for his kids in Yaoundé.

 Within this period, Timnge’s uncle provided time and the means for him to attend evening classes where he obtained the General Certificate of Education at the ordinary and advanced levels.
 He then continued to the University of Yaoundé 1, Cameroun where he received a Bachelor of Arts degree in African Literature.
 Presently he is a holder of a Master of Arts degree in Education from Strayer University in Washington, DC, USA.
 Timnge studied for his second master’s at the Department of Rehabilitation Counseling, Early Childhood Education and Special Education at the University of Kentucky, USA.